pernomian/bashlib/README.md

 ## Recommendations
    After downloading "bashlib" it is recommended that you:
-   - Copy the entire folder to your HOME folder;
+   - Copy the entire folder to somwhere from your HOME folder;
-   - Edit all the ".bash" files:
-      - Look at the "Required libraries" section from all files;
-      - Include the absolute path of each library
-          - e.g. ".
-DateTime" to ". /home/USER/bashlib/DateTime"
    - Save the files;
    - Check the permissions:
       - For libraries, 644 (-rw-r--r--)